[By Big C]

 You might want to check this out if your child loves cartoon designs.
 Most cartoons like Paw Patrol, Avengers, Frozen have pencil cases that are hard boxes or metallic cases.
 These comes in canvas.
-However you will need to place order early by end of October.

 3. ID Card Holder with Lanyard